About the author

 His latest work was an analysis of the German BayWa Group.
 The group, which operates worldwide, is currently experiencing severe financial difficulties.
 The author's findings:

 1. The term 'cash flow for self-financing of investments' (also known as cash flow 3) would have been helpful in avoiding illiquidity.
 It works as an early warning system!
-The author found the proof that staggered cash flows 1 to 3 are applicable to large companies as well as SMEs.
+The author found the proof that staggered cash flows 1 to 3 are applicable to large companies - as well in a SME.

-2. Much of the information provided to the supervisory board and business journalists was about the cash flow statement.
-This construct, developed by accounting boards, counts the inflow from new loans as part of the total cash flow.
+2. Much of the information provided to the supervisory board and business journalists was about 'cash flow statement'.
+This construct, developed by accounting boards, counts the inflow from new loans as part of the total cash flow, too.
 This meant that the supervisory board and business journalists could not see how critical the situation was.

 While conducting this research, the author came across the upcoming IFRS 18, which divides results into "three activities".
-In both the income statement and the cash flow statement, interest expenses are transferred from 'operating activities' to 'financing activities'.
-This means that, in future, interest expenses will be harder to find because results from operations will be more visible to readers.
-This restructuring will cause confusion.
+In both the 'income statement' and the 'cash flow statement', interest expenses are transferred from 'operating activities' to 'financing activities'.
+This means that, in future, interest expenses will be not published, anymore.
+This restructuring will cause additional confusion.